bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 If you use `--cpu` and `crosstool_top` to define what `:android` means, what happens when an app supports a new Android phone with a different CPU?
-`:android` won't trigger, the app won't get required Android support libraries, and it will crash.
+`:android` won't trigger because `--cpu` no longer matches, the app won't get required Android support libraries, and it will crash.

 ### A Better Way

-Configurability's platform work, led by [@katre](https://github.com/katre), lets you declare exactly what you want in a way all rules understand.
+The configurability's team's platform work, led by [@katre](https://github.com/katre), lets you declare exactly what you want in a way all rules understand.
 It doesn't even matter if no one's ever heard of your platform.